ibm-cloud-docs/Cloudant/guides/managing_tasks.md

 non-continuous replication,
 where the source database isn't updated significantly during the replication, the `changes_pending` value shows how many documents remain to be processed.
-Therefore, the `changes_pending` value is good indicator of when the replication is likely to be finished.
+Therefore, the `changes_pending` value is a good indicator of when the replication is likely to be finished.

 For a continuous replication,
 you're more interested in how the number of documents processed changes over time,